ka215/cdbt/readme.txt

 12. Viewer, Editor, and Entry page can display to frontend by shortcodes

 == Changelog ==

+= 1.0.0 =
+* Add to new feature to modify table (alter table)
+* Some debugs, and has improved the user interface

 = 0.9.6 =
 * Updated the translate-template file (.pot)